ARTICLE CATEGORIES

 Each ingredient was chosen with care, so your skin is nourished as well as cleansed.
 Here's what you need.

-Vitamin E Oil: I add vitamin E to many of my DIYs because it has antioxidant properties!
-It also acts as a natural preservative, so it makes your soap last longer.
+Vitamin E Oil: I add vitamin E to many of my DIYs because it has antioxidant properties and is wonderful in skin-care formulations.

 Essential Oils: Essential oils are the cherry on top of an already fantastic recipe!
 You can use any of the suggestions above or develop your own blend.
 I like making different blends and gifting this DIY to loved ones.
 It's an inexpensive gift that anyone can use!